rdclark/iota-beyond-rest/README.md

 # Beyond REST: Building reliable distributed apps

-This is presentation delivered by Richard Clark and Todd Montgomery of Kaazing at IoTAConf Oct.
+This is presentation delivered by Richard Clark of Kaazing at IoTAConf Oct.
 2014.
 We're making the sources here for people to read, build on, etc.

 ## Building the presentation